Skip to main content

 The second approach is to actually improve the writing.
 Text with genuine variation in sentence length, vocabulary, and structure; text with a clear voice and perspective; text with specific examples and natural imperfections — this text scores lower on detectors not because it exploits a bug, but because it genuinely resembles human writing.
 It has high perplexity and high burstiness because it was written (or rewritten) with the same unpredictability that characterizes human prose.

 This is the approach Metric37 takes.
-Rather than adding noise to fool a specific detector, the multi-LLM pipeline produces text that is statistically closer to human writing across all the metrics detectors measure.
-The eval gate verifies this before returning the result.
+Rather than adding noise to fool a specific detector, Metric37's rewriting engine produces text that is statistically closer to human writing across all the metrics detectors measure.
+A quality check verifies this before returning the result.
 The output does not just evade detectors — it reads better, which is the whole point.

 What This Means for You